 Allen Tate was born in Kentucky in 1899, the youngest of three boys.
-Owing to his weak health he was close to his mother who spent most of her time with him .
+Owing to his weak health he was close to his mother who spent most of her time with him.
 Eleanor Parke Custis Varnell, a formidable mother, traced her origins to the Virginia Tidewater aristocracy.
-Her family had been a prosperous slave holder in Fairfax county and had a distant relationship to George Washington .
+Her family had been a prosperous slave holder in Fairfax county and had a distant relationship to George Washington.
 She was proud of her family, especially her father who fought at Gettysburg in Picketts charge.
-She used to give her boys a mythological account of their genealogy, besides taking them to their plantation, "Pleasant Hill," which was destroyed by the Yankees in 1861.
+Hill, which was destroyed by the Yankees in 1861.
 Thus Tate's mother played an important role in the formation of his Southern identity in drawing his attention to its history.

 Due to her unstable marital relationship she used to avoid her husband by taking her children with her from one place to another in a kind of expedition financed by gradually selling off inherited land.
-Tate grew angry about the unsettled circumstances of his childhood .
+Tate grew angry about the unsettled circumstances of his childhood.
 He was like an "orphan," as Thomas A. Underwood describes him.
-"What I remember most about my boyhood," Tate once told an interviewer, "was being moved around."
+The was like an most about my boyhood, Tate once told an interviewer, was being moved around.
 Until he entered college he rarely stayed more than a few years in one place.
 Most of the places were Midwestern or Northern rather than Southern, yet this stimulated his interest in Southern Agrarianism and his hatred to Northern industrialism.